AuroraWright/owocr/README.md

 ## Main features

-- Multiple input sources: clipboard, folders, websockets, unix domain socket, and screen capture
+- Multiple input sources: clipboard, folders, websockets, unix domain socket, screen capture, OBS
 - Multiple output destinations: clipboard, text files, and websockets
 - Integrates well with Windows, macOS and Linux, supporting operating system features like notifications and a tray icon
 - Capture from specific screen areas, windows, of areas within windows (window capture is only supported on Windows/macOS/Wayland).
 This also tries to capture entire sentences and filter all repetitions.
 If you use an online engine like Lens I recommend setting a secondary local engine (OneOCR on Windows, Apple Live Text on macOS and meikiocr on Linux).
 With this "two pass" system only the changed areas are sent to the online service, allowing for both speed and accuracy